Davis Riley: Professional career

 Riley joined the Korn Ferry Tour in 2020, earning his first win at the Panama Championship in February.
 He added a second title at the TPC San Antonio Championship in July, finishing the combined 2020-21 Korn Ferry Tour season ninth on the points list to earn his PGA Tour card.
-While playing the Korn Ferry Tour, Riley was roommates with Will Zalatoris, who defeated him in the U.S. Junior Amateur final in 2014.
+While playing the Korn Ferry Tour, Riley was roommates with Will Zalatoris, who had defeated him in the U.S. Junior Amateur final in 2014.

 In March 2022, Riley took a two-shot lead into the final round of the Valspar Championship before losing on the second playoff hole to Sam Burns.
 He finished fourth in the Zurich Classic of New Orleans while partnering with Zalatoris.
 The following week, he finished in 5th place at the Mexico Open.

-Riley has qualified for the U.S. Open twice, missing the cut in both 2015 and 2020.
+Riley has qualified for the U.S. Open three times, missing the cut in 2015 and 2020, but finishing tied-31st in 2023.

+In April 2023, Riley earned his first PGA Tour title when he won the Zurich Classic of New Orleans with partner Nick Hardy, at a tournament record score of −30.

+In May 2024, Riley won the Charles Schwab Challenge by five strokes for his first individual victory on the PGA Tour.

+The following May, a week before defending his title at the Charles Schwab Challenge, Riley entered the final round of the PGA Championship tied for third and four stokes behind Scottie Scheffler.
+A triple-bogey 8 at the 7th hole at Quail Hollow Club put him tied-17th, but he finished with three birdies and no bogeys to finish tied for second, his best major finish.